 If you have a competent RC flight instructor the best plane to start with may simply be whatever your instructor feels the most comfortable with.
 Other than that, there are only a few important factors to keep in mind.
 You want something that is stable enough not to crash while you’re trying to figure out how to fly it.
 And you want something that you can afford.

 The other major factor is size.
 Back in the 1980s the “nomal” trainer was a .40 sized purpose-designed trainer with a glow engine and a 4 channel radio.
 This was the standard until well into the 2000s, and I’m sure it predated my entry into the hobby by quite a few years as well.
 In recent years the standard trainer has shifted in favor of small electric planes that can be flown indoors, in the yard, or in a small park near home.
 I am a big enthusiast of mechanical things, and as such I do not care for electric motors.
 I like greasy engines that make noise and threaten bodily injury.
-But I must say that I agree with the current trend towards smaller models in RC flight training.
+But I agree with the current trend towards smaller models in RC flight training.
 My own efforts to master RC flight taught me that smaller trainers have certain advantages over larger ones.

 As with most things in life, RC training doesn’t have rigid rules.
 You really can learn to fly with just about any airplane.
 Contrary to popular opinion, you can teach yourself as well.
 But it really is a lot easier if you have competent help.
 So if you have a larger, heavier plane, rough field conditions, or windy weather, get a friend to assist.
 If you have no help, get a small, stable, slow airplane.